csci-1301/csci-1301.github.io/labs/Casting/readme.md

 - To declare, assign and display variables of different datatypes,
 - To understand how to use arithmetic operators,
 - To experience the differences in numerical datatypes,
-- To use combined assignment operators.
+- To learn how to "cast" between numerical datatypes,
+- To understand what types of operations are "legal".

 # Numerical Datatypes